 Symptoms of pneumonia include:

-If K. pneumoniae gets in your urinary tract, it can cause a urinary tract infection (UTI).
-Your urinary tract includes your urethra, bladder, ureters, and kidneys.
+If K. pneumoniae gets in your urinary tract, it can cause a UTI.
+Your urinary tract includes your urethra (the tube that allows urine to pass out of your body), bladder, ureters (the tube that carries urine from your kidneys to your bladder), and kidneys.

 UTIs don’t always cause symptoms.
 If you do have symptoms, you might experience: